UW-CSE-455-2020SP/homeworks/src/hw5/README.md

     find train -name \*.png > mnist.train
     find test -name \*.png > mnist.test

-Answer the questions in this section inside the `classifier.c` file at the bottom as comments.
-Answers can be short, 1-2 sentences.
+Answer the questions in this section in the PDF file.

 ### 2.1 Train a linear softmax model ###